 To gain insights into the factors shaping public support for global policies in high-income countries, we conducted complementary surveys among 8,000 respondents from France, Germany, Spain, the U.S., and the UK.
 The focus of our approach is a specific policy aimed at addressing both climate change and poverty, referred to as the “Global Climate Scheme” (GCS).
 It implements a cap on carbon emissions to limit global warming below 2°C. The emission rights are auctioned each year to polluting firms and fund a global basic income, alleviating extreme poverty.
 Although the GCS may seem idealistic, we focus on this policy as its key features allow us to expose respondents in a concise and simple way with the key trade-off between the costs and benefits of globally redistributive climate policies.
 By employing a list experiment, a real-stake petition, and conjoint analyses, our study indicates genuine and robust support for the GCS among respondents.
 For example, the conjoint analyses provide evidence that political parties would not lose vote intention by endorsing the GCS.

 These findings underscore a strong demand for globally redistributive climate policies, even in the absence of significant policy proposal.
-In our discussion we offer potential explanations behind this policy implementation gap.
+In our discussion we offer potential explanations behind this policy implementation gap, indicating that public opinion does not seem to be the reason that they are rarely mentioned in public debates

+Literature.
+A wealth of studies have examined public support for national carbon pricing policies.
+Yet, few prior attitudinal surveys have examined policies for global redistribution. […]

 Discussion: